 Šaltibarščiai – cold pink soup

 Are you a kefir-newbie?
-Kefir is like cultured buttermilk, a fermented milk drink full of protein and vitamins.
+Kefir is kinda like cultured buttermilk and full of protein and vitamins.
 However, kefir is rather different in preparation than buttermilk and is for sure more tangy and thicker.
 It’s called the drink of the hundred-year-olds because it is said that the people in Caucasus, who enjoy and love drinking plentiful kefir, are getting as old as Methuselah.
-Unfortunately, kefir is not available everywhere, although it’s my first choice for this soup, buttermilk with a little bit more lemon juice is a good alternative.

 - 1 liter/quart kefir

-- 2 small red beets, cooked, cooled and coarsely grated
+- 2 medium red beets, cooked, cooled and coarsely grated

 - 2-3 green onions, chopped